mckennapsean/dissertation/content/08-discuss.md

 identified, such as liaisons [@Bertini2015], which bridge visualization research to complex domains.
-Although we worked with several liaisons, the user personas identified four kinds of users, only one of whom, the network analyst, is a domain expert in cyber security.
+Although we worked with several liaisons, the user personas identified four kinds of users, only one of whom, the network analyst, is a domain expert in cybersecurity.
 Other users, such as network managers, have some domain knowledge, but another domain was clearly at work here: an organizational domain.
 Large organizations need to disseminate information up a chain of command in order for decisions to be made and passed down